Let’s Talk Pandemic, Product, Innovation, and Logistics

 For those who would like to view the full presentation, a recording is available here.

-Join us for the next PNW Predictions event on September 15, 2021, where we’ll explore innovations in the real estate and construction industry.
+Register now for the next PNW Predictions event on September 15, 2021, where we’ll explore innovations in the real estate and construction industry.

 - Michael CohenIndustry Group Leader